proper-testing/proper-testing.github.io/pages_src/Tutorials/4#PropEr_testing_of_finite_state_machines.md

 what to eat the next day.
 There is only one rule regarding this decision:
 "never eat the same food for two days in a row".

-Being a huge fun of Erlang, this creature has implemented a finite state machine describing its daily routine using the OTP `gen_fsm` behaviour.
+Being a huge fan of Erlang, this creature has implemented a finite state machine describing its daily routine using the OTP `gen_fsm` behaviour.
 The internal state of the finite state machine is a record that represents the food storage.
 The record fields contain the quantity of food that is currently